-Then note that the total return you'd earn when in the accumulation phase (making contributions annually to the account) on this fixed annuity, is only 1.1% for the first ten years (then 1.0% after that).
+Then note that the total return you'd earn while in the accumulation phase (making contributions annually to the account) on this fixed annuity, is only 1.1% for the first ten years (then 1.0% after that).

-So much for thinking all of the money you save will be growing at 5%, huh?
+So much for thinking that all of the money you save will be growing at 5%, huh?
 This is rarely the case with fixed annuities - the current yield touted rarely has anything to do with the actual yield you're actually getting, both in the accumulation and the distribution phases.

-The numbers in italics below show what you would have had if the total return during the accumulation phase was as input on the Investment Comparison program demo (instead of 1.1%, like it was).
+The numbers in italics below show what you would have had if the total return during the accumulation phase was inputted as 5% on the Investment Comparison demo (instead of 1.1%, like it was).

 Next, agents will pile on all kinds of other bells and whistles (riders) that will also dramatically lower your yield.
 The numbers below ignore all of them, so it's all just a "straight vanilla fixed annuity" with the three riders explained below.

 Just keep in mind that all riders are just add-on insurance contracts, that cost you big money in premiums, and that's how life insurance companies earn their massive profits.

 Straight Vanilla Single Life Payout (no riders).
-The fixed annual payment for life would be: $7772.29.
+The fixed annual payment for life would be: $7,772.29.
 You'd get this amount until you die, and it would be exactly the same and cannot be changed.

-Single Life: Getting a 25-year term certain rider lowers your yield by: 12.6% ($6,792.43).
+Single Life: Buying a 25-year term certain rider lowers your yield by: 12.6% ($6,792.43).

-Single Life: Getting a 3% annual inflation rider lowers your yield by: 26.3% ($5,727.79).
+Single Life: Buying a 3% annual inflation rider lowers your yield by: 26.3% ($5,727.79).

-Single Life: Getting both of the above riders lowers your yield by 37.4% ($4,867.97).
+Single Life: Buying both of the above riders lowers your yield by 37.4% ($4,867.97).

-Joint Life: Getting a 25-year term certain rider lowers your yield by: 12.5% ($6,801.28).
+Joint Life: Buying a 25-year term certain rider lowers your yield by: 12.5% ($6,801.28).

-Joint Life: Getting a 3% annual inflation rider lowers your yield by: 38.3% ($4,799.75).
+Joint Life: Buying a 3% annual inflation rider lowers your yield by: 38.3% ($4,799.75).

-Joint Life: Getting both of the above riders lowers your yield by 40.7% ($4,612.89).
+Joint Life: Buying both of the above riders lowers your yield by 40.7% ($4,612.89).

-Then if you want to "insure" for all of the three risks that are certain to happen to you in the future, then your yield drops to 4.1% (again, if you had $400k instead of $113,457 to start with, then this yield is really 1.2%).
+Then if you want to "insure" for all of the three risks that are certain to happen to you in the future, then your yield drops to 4.1% (again, if you had $400k instead of $113,457 to start with, then this yield is really 1.1%).
 This is a 40.6% decrease in yield.

 Now compare this actual yield of ~1.5% to the yield and (total return) on our Conservative High-Income Model (CHIM).
 More than likely, just the yield is significantly more (usually more than twice as much, it changes monthly).

 Then realize that if the CHIM has an annual total return of 8%, and 5% is yield, then your account balance grew by 3% in that year.
 So next year's 5% income yield would be based on 3% more principal money than you had last year.
-This is how you get your free automatic "inflation rider" by doing it yourself with mutual funds.
+This is how you'd get your annual cost of living retirement paycheck raise using mutual funds.
+In other words, this is how you'd get your "free automatic inflation rider" by doing it yourself with mutual funds.

-But even if it did go down, and stay down for years, when it goes back up then it won't take very long to outgrow the annuity, when that is only accumulating interest at 1.05%.
+But even if it did go down, and stayed down for years, when it goes back up then it won't take very long to outgrow the annuity, when that is only accumulating interest at 1.05%.

 If you sell before it's annuitized, then you'll probably also have high surrender charges - which are as follows.
 This is the amount of money the insurance company just keeps if you sell out "early."
 Then there's taxes, and maybe even a 10% penalty tax to pay too.

-Here's this annuity's surrender charge schedule:
+Here's this New York Life's annuity's surrender charge schedule:

 Year #1: 7%